adam-avison/jodcast-scripts/README.md

 SO FAR THIS JUST MAKES WEBPAGES...
 SOMEONE NEEDS TO WRITE THE AUDIO BITS!

-- jodcastxml.py turns XML into HTML (check the directory structure in the scripts), there are redundant
+- jodcastxml.py turns XML into HTML (check the directory structure in the scripts), there are redundant arugments which do nothing yet (AND WE PROBABLY DON"T NEED ANYWAY)
 - jodcastxml_helper.py contains functions used by jodcastxml.py
 - template3.html is an empty HTML doc which is required to make new HTML from the XML
 - newshownotes.xml a template file which can be filled in each time